 I hold a PhD from the Centre for Political Science Research, KU Leuven (University of Leuven) (Belgium) (2021).
 My PhD thesis, awarded with the Best Political Science PhD in 2021 by Belgian and Dutch Political Science Associations, and the honorary mention of the Best Political Communication Dissertation Award of the APSA & ICA Political Communication Divisions 2021, combined survey and lab experiments with observational and qualitative data to gain insight into the processes underlying individuals’ political opinion formation.

-Between 2021-2022, I was a postdoctoral researcher on a H2020 project focusing on a comparative study of the potential of participatory institutions to address the challenges of liberal representative democracies.
-I have also held visiting positions at Nuffield College, University of Oxford (2018), University of Temple, (2020), University of Canberra (2020), University of Barcelona (2021) and ESADE Business School (2021).
+Previously, I was a Tenure-track Assistant Professor in Comparative Politics at Universitat Pompeu Fabra (UPF), Barcelona (2022-2023, on leave), and a British Academy Visiting Scholar at the Centre for the Politics of Feelings, University of London, where I carried out an interdisciplinary research on political emotions (summer of 2023).
+I have held visiting positions at Nuffield College, University of Oxford (2018), University of Temple, (2020), University of Canberra (2020), University of Barcelona (2021) and ESADE Business School (2021).

 As a social scientist, I’m committed to interdisciplinary research and open science practices.